 Start With Skincare

-The easiest way to have a killer wedding day makeup is to start with a great canvas.
-Invest some time into caring for your skin by following this advice:
+The quickest and easiest way to gorgeous wedding day makeup is to start with a clean slate.
+Take some time out of your busy schedule to pamper your skin by using these tips.

-- Begin by making an appointment with a dermatologist or aesthetician for an initial consultation about your skin's needs.
+- The first step is to make an appointment with a dermatologist or an aesthetician for a comprehensive evaluation of your skin's needs.

 Learn more about wedding makeup, check out our post on What is the best makeup in an Indian wedding?

-- For best results, your concealer should be no more than one to two shades lighter than your natural skin tone.
+- To get the best results from concealer, it shouldn't be more than one or two shades lighter than the person's natural skin tone.

-- Choose a concealer that complements your skin type and is suited for your problem areas.
+- Discover a concealer that complements your skin tone and actually helps your problem areas.